Weight Loss and Heart Health with the DASH Diet

 Enjoy as many as five servings of these foods each week.
 That’s 1/3 cup of nuts, 2 tablespoons of seeds, or a 1/2 cup of cooked dried beans or peas in each serving.

-Grab a handful of seeds or nuts as a snack or add beans to your salads or soups, but again remember if trying to lose weight you may want to limit your nut intake as they contained saturated fats and can increase your calorie intake.
+Grab a handful of seeds or nuts as a snack or add beans to your salads or soups, but again remember if trying to lose weight you may want to limit your nut intake.
+They do contained saturated fats and can increase your calorie intake.

 Cut down on fats and oils